kailashvema/CodeAlpha_Iris-Flower-Classification/README.md

 7. Model Evaluation

 ## Results
-Achieved an accuracy of XX%.
+Achieved an accuracy of 96%.

 ## Dataset
 Iris Dataset